 - A few pots with spices and herbs for your kitchen

 Plants will keep your air pollutant- and toxin-free, rich in oxygen and wonderful, natural scents.
 Also, they will go really well with wooden furniture and kitchen tables with bowls of fruit.

-To further protect yourself from seasonal allergies and keeping your indoor air clean, choose from a wide selection of eco-friendly air purifiers that will make an excellent addition to your spring décor.
+To further protect yourself from seasonal allergies and keeping your indoor air clean, choose from a wide selection of eco-friendly air purifiers.
+These will make an excellent addition to your spring décor.
 Finally, what seems like a humbly furnished home guided by minimalism now becomes a lively space you’ll be eager to spend time in.

 Bring out the breezy outfits

-Just before you give your home another quick scrub, it’s high time to pack up those winter-inspired curtains, fluffy rugs and heavy blankets and covers, perfect for a cup of warm cocoa and a riveting read, but not so spring-friendly.
+Just before you give your home another quick scrub, it’s high time to pack up those winter-inspired curtains, fluffy rugs and heavy blankets and covers.

-Pack your winter footwear, coats, hats, scarves and gloves, and finally fill your wardrobe with light tops, your favorite jeans and shorts and of course, wonderful dresses and swimsuits.
+up Pack your winter footwear, coats, hats, scarves and gloves.
+Fill your wardrobe with light tops, your favorite jeans and shorts and of course, wonderful dresses and swimsuits.
 If you apply the same minimalistic principles to your wardrobe, you will have some room to renew your outfits with a few fresh clothing items from your local designers, which will help your local economy and improve your look!

 But most importantly, you will have a chance to make some improvements in your home, express your creativity, and turn your space into a nature-inspired safe haven that will welcome every joy-filled moment of spring.

 Want to read more organizing tips?
 Check out this article on Make Space.